• Ingredient Transparency

 Allergen

-Enteric coating polymer that protects actives from stomach acid and releases further down the GI tract.
+Enteric coating polymer that protects active ingredients from stomach acid and releases further down the gastrointestinal tract.

 ExcipientEnteric coatingTabletsCapsules

-Low-calorie sweetener with typically less GI upset than other polyols.
+Low-calorie sweetener that typically causes less gastrointestinal upset than some other sugar alcohols.
 Common in powders and chewables.

 ExcipientSweetenerPowdersGummiesLozenges